 To use the created style(s) click into the Paragraph / Character Style search field and pick a style from the list (a list is filtered while typing).
 Once selected, the chosen style will be shown in blue above the search field:

-One can add more than one Paragraph Style and/or Character Style - properties will be automatically added.
+You can add more than one Paragraph Style and/or Character Style - properties will be automatically added.
 Properties that are tied to a style will get grayed out and are not editable in the UI.
 They also show the name of the style that the value originates from in […] in the label above.

-If one selects multiple styles containing the same properties e.g. color - the style which appears last in the style definition will determine the property independent from the order in which the styles are mentioned in the style selector of the frame.
+Styles Overwrite Behavior If one selects multiple styles containing the same properties e.g. color - the style which appears last in the style definition will determine the property independent from the order in which the styles are mentioned in the style selector of the frame.
 Also Document Styles will win over Template Styles.

 This controls the background color of a Paragraph.
 This Paragraph property can only be controlled via a Style.